-- Decision not to have a funeral
+- The decision not to have a funeral

 - Religious beliefs

-What Does a Mortuary or Funeral Home do in the Case of a Direct Burial?
+What Does a Mortuary or Funeral Home Do in the Case of a Direct Burial?

 When a direct burial is to occur, the duties of a mortuary or funeral home are significantly less.
 In a direct burial situation, a mortuary or funeral home undertakes these tasks:\